cirosantilli/china-dictatorship/taiwan.md

 It reflects the West's disunion in standing up to the CCP.

 There was a civil war, the countries split.
+This is how every single country in the world got formed in the first place.

-If Taiwan is a part of China, why doesn't Xi Jinping put the Chinese flag on all major Taiwanese buildings?
+If Taiwan is a part of China, why doesn't China put the Chinese flag on all major Taiwanese government buildings?

 Oh, I forgot, it is because they have absolutely no control over Taiwan.
 Just like the have absolutely no control over any other country.